dylans0ng/dylans0ng.github.io/_posts/2023-07-14-fav-excel-features.md

 ## What are macros?
 Inside a macro, you can enter **sequences of VBA code statements** where you put in your VBA code.

-To create a macro in the VBA interface, click on the "Insert" ribbon:
+To create a macro in the VBA interface, click on the "**Insert**" ribbon:
 ![image](https://github.com/dylans0ng/dylans0ng.github.io/assets/112503726/77f8f577-c2a9-4d2b-b2d5-0d602c2c2179)

-Then, click on "Module".
+Then, click on "**Module**".
 Once you do that, you should see white space that looks like this:
 ![image](https://github.com/dylans0ng/dylans0ng.github.io/assets/112503726/efa121ac-e599-4f45-8335-e304190960b7)

 ## What are procedures?